miklevin/LinuxPythonvimgit.com/_posts/None-post-5.md

 Well, I guess the time has come the Walrus said to speak of that great and awesome git's other main contribution to the free and open source world.
 This massive git of git's first and largest contribution of course being Linux itself.
 Linus Torvalds wrote git.
-Linux named it after himself.
+Linus named it after himself.

 This is appropriate given Linus' awesome creativity inventing the product from scratch, as Ken Thompson, the creator of Unix, will tell you about Linus and Linux and Bitkeeper's creator Larry McVoy will tell you about git.
-I am quite sure Larry called Linux a git before Linus named git git.
+I am quite sure Larry called Linus a git before Linus named git git.

 At least Linus knows himself well.
 However, this wants me want to bang my: